cfpb/design-manual/page-components/featured-content-module.md

 {:/nomarkdown}

 <div class="content-50 content-first">
-* Module spans the full width of the page’s content area and is a minimum of 220px tall.
+* Module spans the full width of the page’s content area and is 220px tall at maximum page width.
 It appears 60px underneath the header/intro paragraph of the page.
 * Background color of module is Gray 5 with a 1px Gray 40 stroke.
-* Visual is 270px wide and a minimum of 220px tall.
-The height of the visual will vary at different screen sizes so that the full height of the image is always visible.
-The aspect ratio of the image changes with screen size to keep the full image height visible; the image will be cropped up to 23% from each side.
+* Visual is always 270px wide and 220px tall at maximum page width.
-* Text spans 5 columns and is left and top aligned.
+* Text spans 5 columns at maximum page width and is left and top aligned.
 There is 30px of padding around all sides of the text.
+* The ratio of text and visual changes with screen size to keep the full height of the image visible.
+As available width dips below the maximum page width, the text area shrinks in width while the visual maintains a fixed width of 270px.
+That means that the height and aspect ratio of the visual will change as the screen shrinks, and the image will be cropped between 16% and 29% from each side.
 </div>

 <div class="content-50">